jgaskins/primalize/README.md

 ## Usage

 If you need to primalize a single object, you subclass `Primalize::Single` and specify the attributes and types of the result as in the example above.

+### Supported types

 The complete list of supported types are:

 - `integer`: whole numbers
 - `float`: floating-point numbers